-Unexpected Champions – When The Underdogs Climb The Mountain
+Unexpected Champions – When Combat Sports The Underdogs Win

-Combat sport, by its nature, is rife with underdog stories.
-Boxing has long been known for its Cinderella Men, with stories like 42-1 underdog James ‘Buster’ Douglas, an man so unfancied that many Vegas casinos weren’t even offering odds on him, stunned the boxing world in 1990.
+Combat sports are by their nature, rife with underdog stories.
+Boxing has long been known for its Cinderella Men, with stories like 42-1 underdog James ‘Buster’ Douglas.
+A man so unfancied that many Vegas casinos weren’t even offering odds on him, stunned the boxing world in 1990.

-A little closer to home, we have the ever popular Martin Rogan.
-The Belfast born cab driver didn’t turn pro until the age of 33, and then proceeded to go on an historic 12-0 run that saw him become the first ever winner of Matchroom’s Prizefighter boxing tournament, which is credited with sparking a renaissance of boxing on Britain’s leading sports network, Sky Sports.
+A little closer to home, we have the ever-popular Martin Rogan.
+The Belfast born cab driver didn’t turn pro until the age of 33 and then proceeded to go on a historic 12-0 run that saw him become the first-ever winner of Matchroom’s Prizefighter boxing tournament.
+Which is credited with sparking a renaissance of boxing on Britain’s leading sports network, Sky Sports.

-Twice a loser to the dominant and undefeated Ronda Rousey, who also happens to be her arch rival, Miesha Tate finally climbed the mountain back at UFC 196.
-A true veteran of WMMA, Tate considered retirement after her promised title shot was given to Holly Holm.
+Twice a loser to the dominant and undefeated Ronda Rousey, who also happens to be her arch-rival, Miesha Tate finally climbed the mountain back at UFC 196.
+A true veteran of WMMA, Tate considered retirement after she promised title shot was given to Holly Holm.

 However eventually her 4-0 run after the last Rousey defeat got her the last chance she clamoured for.
 In an emotional moment for all MMA fans, Tate submitted Holly Holm (herself somewhat of an unexpected champion after upsetting Rousey in Australia last year) in one of the most dramatic finishes in the history of the UFC.

-However after his former friend and mentor Urijah Faber lost in his own tilt for the championship, he recommended Dillashaw for the next shot.
+However, after his former friend and mentor Urijah Faber lost in his own title bid for the championship he recommended Dillashaw for the next shot.
 The UFC obliged, and at UFC 173 Dillashaw took on the all-conquering Renan Barao for the UFC Bantamweight title.
-After a dominant display, Dillashaw was not only hailed as an unlikely champion, but was celebrating what Joe Rogan described as “the greatest performance (he) had ever seen”.
+After a dominant display, Dillashaw was not only hailed as an unlikely champion but was celebrating what Joe Rogan described as “the greatest performance (he) had ever seen”.